If you are like me, your brain generates new ideas every day and when you don’t want to.

 It will give sense to the boring stuff (you know, proofreading your article, rewriting 10x the intro, re-re-recording the bass part of your song…)

 This is the most important habit to develop to help you create more.
 Self-discipline helps you push through the moment when you won’t feel like working on your project.

-As any habit, start small with a dedicated time when you will work on your project.
+As with any habit, start small with a dedicated time when you will work on your project.
 Even for 1 minute.
 And build up from there.

 5. Learn how to go the extra mile